Stacy Keach: Legal issues

-In 1984, Customs & Excise officers arrested Keach at Heathrow Airport for importation of cocaine.
+In 1984, Customs and Excise officers arrested Keach at Heathrow Airport for importation of cocaine.
 Keach pleaded guilty, and served six months at Reading Prison.
 Keach stated that his time in prison, which he described as the lowest point of his life, and the friendship he formed with a priest during that time led to his conversion to Catholicism.
 Subsequently, he and his wife met Pope John Paul II.
 His wife, Małgorzata Tomassi, had attended the same school in Warsaw as the pope.

 Honors

 In 2015, Keach was inducted into the American Theater Hall of Fame.
 In 2019, he received a star on the Hollywood Walk of Fame.